nludban/rpi-pico-psst/README.md

 network having a daisy chain [topology](#Topology).

-Project status is "alpha" - PIO programs running on a single pico board all work and talk to each other, timings and delays have been measured.
+Project status is "alpha" - PIO programs running on a single pico board all work and talk to each other, timings and delays have been verified with a mixed signal oscilloscope.

 ## Performance